imalaj/Getting_and_Cleaning_Data_Project/README.md

 ##To run this project:

-a-  Download and unzip:
-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-b- Set the folder named: "UCI HAR Dataset" containing the subfolders "train" and "test" as the working directory.
+a-  Set the R working directory appropriately.
+Files will be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and stored in the working directory.

-c- Read the ReadMe.md and CodeBook.md for additional information
+b- Read the ReadMe.md and CodeBook.md files here for additional information

-d- Run the program run_analysis.R, this program will:
+c- Run the program run_analysis.R, this program will:

      1 - Merges the training and the test sets to create one data set called DF

-     2 - Extracts only the measurements on the mean and standard deviation for each measurement.
+     2 - Extracts only the measurements on the mean and standard deviation for each measurement

      3 - Uses descriptive activity names to name the activities in the data set

-     4 - Appropriately labels the data set with descriptive variable names.
+     4 - Appropriately labels the data set with descriptive variable names

-     5 - From the data set in step 4, creates a second, independent tidy data set called tidy2 with the average of each variable for each activity and each subject.
+     5 - From the data set in step 4, creates a second, independent tidy data set called tidy2 with the average of each variable for each activity and each subject

      6- The program will save a file in the "UCI HAR Dataset" folder called tidyData.txt